News

 was “Historia Naturalis” (Natural History), an encyclopedia of natural science that spanned thirty-seven books.
 In this work, Pliny describes in detail the physical nature of the world.

 Pliny in particular devoted one chapter of The Natural History to “The Druids of the Gallic Provinces.”
-And in the very next ...
+And in the very next chapter, he describes (and dismisses) various forms of magic ...

 His motivation appears to have been simple: Pliny wanted fame.
 He hoped that these letters would help shape the history of the empire, but most of all he wanted them to make him famous.